WATCH: Country singer releases video starring Midlands farmer who died in tractor crash

 The late Tom Lynam pictured with singer Larissa Tormey during the video shoot (Picture: Larissa Tormey Facebook)

-A COUNTRY star has released the video of her new single which features the Midlands farmer who died in a tractor crash this week.
+A COUNTRY star has released the video this week of her new single which features the Midlands farmer who died in a tractor crash.

 Tom Lynam was tragically killed when he was involved in a single vehicle accident on the Mullingar Road in Kilbeggan last Monday.